limentum/limentum.github.io/_vestige/interlude-the-party.md

 "It’s fine, you don’t have to tell me if you don’t want to," I say, trying to keep my voice calm.

 He raises his head for a moment to look at me, trying to find words to say, instead opting to go back to crying, head in his hands.
-I’ve never been good with situations like this.
+I’ve never been good with these situations.
 I sit down next to him, putting my hand on his upper back, softly patting.

 "I’m sorry- I’m a fucking idiot.
 I shouldn’t have asked you to come."